vmware/weathervane/doc/userDocs/usersGuide.md

 - A micro configuration with 3,000 users takes about 15 minutes.
 - An xsmall configuration with 12,000 users takes about 30 minutes.
 - A small2 configuration with 16,000 users takes about 50 minutes.

+##### StorageClass Provisioner Prerequisites<a name="storageclass-prereq"></a>
+Ensure that all prerequisites are met for your chosen StorageClass Provisioner.
+For example, when using vSphere Storage for Kubernetes, details are available at this link (https://vmware.github.io/vsphere-storage-for-kubernetes/documentation/prerequisites.html).

 ##### Cleaning Up Persistent Storage<a name="cleaning-up-persistent-storage"></a>